TeamCopperSoftware/LetterCraze/README.md

 To import this project, open Eclipse.
 Navigate to File -> Import -> General -> Archive File.
 Select our project.

 ##Running the application
+See instructions below.
+Be sure to **READ THE INSTRUCTIONS** for testing before running our JUnit test cases.

 ###LetterCraze
 To run the LetterCraze player application, navigate to the playermain package.
 Right click on Main.java and select "Run as -> Java Application".